zhengxiongli08/lzx-website/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'zhengxio@ualberta.ca'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 I am Zhengxiong Li, an undergraduate student of Wuhan University, China.
 My research interests include FPGA acceleration, parallel computing and heterogeneous computing.
-I am going to receive an honor bachelor's degree Microelectronic Science and Engineering.
+I am going to receive an honor bachelor's degree in Microelectronic Science and Engineering.
 I am currently working as a research intern in University of Alberta, Canada.
 I am looking for a PhD program position.
 {style="text-align: justify;"}